The moduli space of non-Abelian vortices in Yang-Mills-Chern-Simons-Higgs theory: Introduction

 The genuine non-Abelian vortices discussed so far are all in $\U(N)$ gauge theories, which in some sense is the most natural choice for this type of non-Abelian vortices with orientational ($\mathbb{C}P^{N-1}$) moduli.
-The generalization of Yang-Mills-Higgs vortices from $\U(N)$ to $\U(1)\times G'$ theories was made in refs.~\cite{Ferretti:2007rp,Eto:2008yi,Eto:2009bg,Gudnason:2010rm,Eto:2010aj,Eto:2011cv} because of the group theoretical nontriviality of the corresponding non-Abelian monopoles that the vortex strings can end on, for example in a cascading symmetry breaking theory considered in refs.~\cite{Ferretti:2007rp,Gudnason:2010jq}.
-A special feature of non-Abelian vortices in theories with $G'$ being a smaller group that $\SU(N)$, like for instance $\SO(N)$ or $\USp(2M)$ (with $N=2M$), is that they generically contain semilocal or size moduli \cite{Eto:2009bg} and that the moduli space contains fractional vortices \cite{Eto:2009bg,Eto:2009bz}.
-The parallel development in non-Abelian Chern-Simons-Higgs theory of generalizing the gauge group from $\U(N)$ to $\U(1)\times G'$ was made in refs.~\cite{Gudnason:2009ut,Gudnason:2010yy,Eto:2010mu}.
+The generalization of Yang-Mills-Higgs vortices from $\U(N)$ to $(\U(1)\times G')/\mathbb{Z}_{n_0}$\footnote{Here $n_0$ is the greatest common divisor of the Abelian charges of the $G'$ invariants.} theories was made in refs.~\cite{Ferretti:2007rp,Eto:2008yi,Eto:2009bg,Gudnason:2010rm,Eto:2010aj,Eto:2011cv} because of the group theoretical nontriviality of the corresponding non-Abelian monopoles that the vortex strings can end on, for example in a cascading symmetry breaking theory considered in refs.~\cite{Ferretti:2007rp,Gudnason:2010jq}.
+A special feature of non-Abelian vortices in theories with $G'$ being a smaller group than $\SU(N)$, like for instance $\SO(N)$ or $\USp(2M)$ (with $N=2M$), is that they generically contain semilocal or size moduli \cite{Eto:2009bg} and that the moduli space contains fractional vortices \cite{Eto:2009bg,Eto:2009bz}.
+The parallel development in non-Abelian Chern-Simons-Higgs theory of generalizing the gauge group from $\U(N)$ to $(\U(1)\times G')/\mathbb{Z}_{n_0}$ was made in refs.~\cite{Gudnason:2009ut,Gudnason:2010yy,Eto:2010mu}.